Application Deadline: October 31, 2019

 The YSEALI Academic Fellowship on Social Entrepreneurship and Economic Development will provide Fellows with an overview of entrepreneurial approaches that are employed to address social and economic issues.
-The Fellowship will review the development, history, challenges, and successes of social enterprises and community leaders, in the United States and globally.
+The Fellowship will review the development, history, challenges, and successes of enterprises and community leaders, in the United States and globally.
 Topics include, but are not limited to, trade; investment; financial literacy; banking; microfinance; organizational development and management; grant writing; innovation; emerging markets and risk analysis; strategic business planning; corporate social responsibility; and, women and minorities in entrepreneurship.
 Students will also have the opportunity to leave the classroom to meet with community leaders, entrepreneurs, and representatives of nonprofit organizations.
-Pending the final grants approval process, the University of Connecticut and Brown University will each host on Fellowship on Entrepreneurship and Economic Development Fellowship from September 7 to October 11, 2019.
+The University of Connecticut and Brown University will each host on Fellowship on Entrepreneurship and Economic Development from March 21 to April 24, 2020.

 What are the eligibility requirements?

 - Between the ages of 18 and 25 at the time of application;